Devanagari: Letters

 The letter order of Devanāgarī, like nearly all Brāhmic scripts, is based on phonetic principles that consider both the manner and place of articulation of the consonants and vowels they represent.
 This arrangement is usually referred to as the varṇamālā ("garland of letters").
 The format of Devanāgarī for Sanskrit serves as the prototype for its application, with minor variations or additions, to other languages.

-Vowels
+Overall, Devanagari "देवनागरी" means "script of the divine city" or "script of the city of God".

 The vowels and their arrangement are: